 As an undergrad, I didn’t even note phone numbers from friends because I was automatically memorizing them after hearing the sequence of digits just once.
-I also had a relatively good spatial orientation: I could walk for two hours through the streets of a stranger city just once, and come back the same way without a mistake.
+I also had a relatively good spatial orientation.
+I could walk for two hours through the streets of a stranger city just once, and come back the same way without a mistake.

-During my undergraduate and graduate studies, a lot of people got an offense when—after talking to them for half an hour at some conference or public event—I didn’t recognize their faces the next time I met them.
-Sometimes, someone was saying, “Hi!” and smiling to me in the street and I was freezing as I didn’t remember the circumstances around our first meeting.
+During my undergraduate and graduate studies, a lot of people got offence when—after talking to them for half an hour at some conference or public event—I didn’t recognize their faces the next time I met them.
+Sometimes, someone was saying, “Hi!” and smiled at me in the street.
+And I was freezing as I didn’t remember the circumstances around our first meeting.
 And I felt relief only after they explained to me why they had said, “Hi!” in the first place.

 Are you working as a career advisor?
 If so, what are your hardships in daily life?
 Please share with me 🙂 In this space, we all highly enjoy our jobs, yet quite clearly, this is not the easiest career to pursue!